headlamp-k8s/headlamp/docs/index.md

 Headlamp is an easy-to-use and extensible Kubernetes web UI.

-Headlamp was created to be a Kubernetes web UI that has the traditional functionality of other web UIs/dashboards available (i.e. to list and view resources) as well as other features.
+Headlamp was created to blend the traditional feature set of other web UIs/dashboards (i.e., to list and view resources) with added functionality.

 Headlamp can be used [in-cluster](./installation/in-cluster), where it's accessed through a web browser, or as a [desktop application](./installation/desktop) (using the information defined in the user's